 A few interesting news items today for everyone keeping watch on HemispherX Biopharma (Amex: HEB) as they await their FDA decision on approval of Ampligen(r) NDA for the treatment of Chronic Fatigue Syndrome.

-First, the Sage Group, a privately held international health care consulting group, announced today that HemispherX Biopharma has expanded the mandate for The Sage Group to include, in addition to the strategic partnering efforts related to Ampligen (an experimental immunotherapeutic) for Chronic Fatigue Syndrome, additional partnering efforts related to Ampligen's use to increase the effectiveness of preventative pandemic flu vaccines and the additional role of Alferon LDO (an experimental therapeutic) for treating various types of pandemic flu.In particular, Sage is assisting HemispherX in its work with the Japanese government in the rapid development of a response strategy for pandemic flu.
+First, the Sage Group, a privately held international health care consulting group, announced today that HemispherX Biopharma has expanded the mandate for The Sage Group to include, in addition to the strategic partnering efforts related to Ampligen (an experimental immunotherapeutic) for Chronic Fatigue Syndrome, additional partnering efforts related to Ampligen's use to increase the effectiveness of preventative pandemic flu vaccines and mental disorders the additional role of Alferon LDO (an experimental therapeutic) for treating various types of pandemic flu.In particular, Sage is assisting HemispherX in its work with the Japanese government in the rapid development of a response strategy for pandemic flu.
 According to Time Magazine, the number of swine flu cases in Japan are escalating with surprising speed, and health officials are not sure why.

 In addition, officials at Hemispherx announced today that last week- May 20, 2009- their Board of Directors awarded bonuses to the following executives in relation to 2008 corporate goals and objectives: W.A.
 Carter, M.D., CEO and Chairman of the Board, was awarded $300,000 and Dr. David Strayer, Chief Medical Officer, was awarded $150,000.